cybershoe/devday-mongo101-labs/docs/lab1/lab1-2.md

 3. Copy the connection string from [the last lab](/lab1/lab1-1?id=lab-finding-your-connection-string), and paste it into the `URI` field in the New Connection dialog box.
   > [!TIP]
-  > The jumphost is running Ubuntu Linux with the Xfce dekstop
+  > The jumphost is running Ubuntu Linux with the Xfce desktop
   > environment.
 If you are using a Mac, you'll need to use <kbd>Ctrl</kbd>+<kbd>C</kbd> and
   > <kbd>Ctrl</kbd>+<kbd>V</kbd> instead of <kbd>⌘</kbd>+<kbd>C</kbd> and <kbd>⌘</kbd>+<kbd>V</kbd> to copy and paste, respectively.
 4. Click "Save and Connect"